omagerio/ospf/tools/README.txt

-This tools are handy to release your app.
+This tools are handy to release your app and for developing.

+=== INSTALL ==
+run "npm install" in this folder

-=== obfuscate.js ===
+=== server.js ===
-This tools lets you obfuscate/minify/uglyfy your source code.
-PLEASE NOTE: OBFUSCATION IS NOT A SAFE WAY TO SECURE YOUR CODE.
-It will still be visible, but harder to read.
+Use this to spin up a local webserver for you to develop.

-Usage: node obfuscate.js
+Usage: node server.js

 === compile.js ===
 Use this tool to merge all your component in a single file to speed up boot time.
-Usage: node obfuscate.js
+Usage: node compile.js